 Subsequently, I worked for twelve years at the British International School, Budapest as a teacher of Hungarian as a foreign language, and Hungarian language and literature for native-speaker pupils.
 I gathered considerable experience in teaching various age groups, from KS1 to adults.

 During my career, I worked as a teacher of Hungarian as a foreign language for various foreign organisations (such as the Japan Overseas Cooperation Volunteers, the Cultural Centre of the Russian Federation’s Embassy in Budapest, Erasmus, and the Rotary Club).
 I successfully taught hundreds of foreigners to master our mother tongue, which is far from easy, and made them familiar with Hungarian culture by virtue of activities which I organised.

-Steven worked in the pharmaceutical industry for seventeen years as a Scientist.
-His first teaching Job was as a Maths Teacher.
-He moved on to teach Science at a Secondary School in Hull that was a Beacon School for Science.
+I worked in the pharmaceutical industry for seventeen years as a Scientist.
+My first teaching Job was as a Maths Teacher.
+I moved on to teach Science at a Secondary School in Hull that was a Beacon School for Science.
 My first international Teaching post was in Romania where he met his wife.

 Lorincz Office Manager , Engage Specialist

 I spent my childhood and pre-adolescent years in several different countries around the world with my family and attended Russian Embassy kindergarten, as well as elementary and high schools in Beijing and Prague, respectively.
 From an early age, I was immersed in a multinational, multicultural environment, which left a lasting impression on me.